-100 Most Important New Vocabulary Words for Synonyms and Antonyms for MDCAT 2025
+100 Most Important Vocabulary Words for MDCAT

 Scoring high in the English section of the MDCAT requires a strong command of vocabulary.
 The following words are carefully picked up to provide best results in synonyms and antonyms section in MDCAT.